ZygmaCore/JWD/README.md

 The application can be configured via the `next.config.ts` file.
 Currently, it includes configurations for ignoring TypeScript and ESLint errors during builds and allowing images from `anatajir.id`.

-## Firebase Configuration (if applicable)

-If using Firebase, ensure your Firebase configuration is correctly set up.
-The provided code snippet suggests potential Firebase usage for handling records with read permissions.

-## PDF Handling (if applicable)

-The provided code snippet also shows an example of handling PDF files, potentially for document uploads or processing within the application.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: